Robonau/docker_container_network_fix/readme.md

             - /opt/stacks/watchtower/config.json:/config.json
 ```

 when watchtower automatically updates the gluetun container the qbittorrent container will loose network connection since it is still linked to the old gluetun container ID.
-Simply restarting the qbittorrent container wont fix this, it needs to be recreated from the compose.
+Simply restarting the qbittorrent container wont fix this, it needs to be recreated from the compose. (this isnt actually an issue with watchtower as of [1429](https://github.com/containrrr/watchtower/pull/1429), bit is still an issue for manual recreating)

 what this does is when it finds a container that has a `networkHost:"container:{containerID}"` that doesn't exist anymore it recreates the container via the compose file that the container is apart of
 `docker compose -f {compose_yml} up -d --remove-orphans --force-recreate {service_name}`